 In “My Memoir Backstory: Esther LeBaron McDonald de Spencer — And More Perils of Polygamy — Part 19-F” I left off saying:

 Nobody knew Ervil was doing and saying the same things to everybody.
-For example, he would say he “got a revelation” they were supposed to marry so-and-so.
-Or he got a revelation he, Ervil, was supposed to marry them … or so-and-so’s wife!
+For example, he would tell them he “got a revelation” they were supposed to marry so-and-so.
+Or HE got a revelation he, Ervil, was supposed to marry them … or so-and-so’s wife!
 And so on and so forth.
 You get the idea.

 Yes, Ervil was even getting revelations that he was supposed to marry women who were already married!
 That is, Ervil said God told him to take women away from their husband and make them one of his own wives!

 Meanwhile, I had written in my journal: “Bill Tucker’s the man I’m in love with.
 But I am going to marry Homer Babbit because I definitely want to serve God.
 And Uncle Ervil told me this was how I could best serve ‘Him’ and the building up of ‘His’ Kingdom.”

 After my parents read in my diary the above words (and about Ervil and Homer’s collusion to secretly marry me without my parents knowing about it) they secretly contacted William Preston Tucker/ AKA Bill, and made arrangements (behind Ervil’s, Homer’s, and my back!) for Bill to marry me instead — post haste!
 More on this in an upcoming blog.

 Meanwhile, Uncle Ervil, “Second Grand Head” of the church; i.e., cult, had no idea (nor did I) that my parents had quickly hustled me off onto Bill Tucker ONLY after having snuck into my diary and read that Ervil was about to have me secretly married to Homer!
 (Wow!
 All this secrecy, sneaking around, deception, and controlling of people behind their back!!)